Skip to main content

 The mediation sessions provide a flexible, bespoke forum, bringing you and the other party together in order to help identify, discuss and resolve the issues that you need to address.

 The role of the mediator is to skilfully guide the discussions, by providing a structure to the issues that need to be addressed and ensuring the conversations continue in a productive and helpful manner.
 The mediator is independent but is there to assist you both in understanding what is important to you and to ensure you can make fully informed decisions about the future for you and your family.
 This is done by reality testing any potential options that are being explored.
+While a mediator cannot provide legal advice they can provide relevant information, including legal information, and can signpost you to other resources that will be helpful as the process unfolds.

 If dealing with financial matters, the negotiations that take place within mediation are without prejudice, meaning that you should feel free to propose solutions safe in the knowledge that you will not be prejudiced if court proceedings later become necessary.
 Due to the without prejudice nature of the mediation process, you will usually be referred to solicitors to document any mutually agreeable solutions.
 The solicitors can then ensure that binding agreements, which are appropriately enforceable, are in place.
 Again, the mediator is there to offer assistance and guidance on when this may be appropriate.